• Skip to main content

 • Cinnamon - That classic French Toast flavor!

 • Almond Extract - The secret ingredient!!
-Almond extract gives you an amazing flavor and is perfect for the holiday season.
+Almond extract gives you an amazing flavor and is perfect for the holiday season too.
+If you don't have it, you can substitute vanilla extract.

 • Butter - Use 1 Tablespoon of butter to first grease your pan, then use the rest to melt for the almond topping.

 • Brown Sugar - Just 2 Tablespoons!
-Far less than most french toast bake recipes!
+Far less than most French toast bake recipes!
 The bit of sugar gives you a delicious topping, but you could always use less or omit it.
-You will get plenty of sweetness serving your french toast with maple syrup.
+You will get plenty of sweetness serving your French toast with real maple syrup.
+Try making your own Homemade Brown Sugar!

 Step-By-Step Instructions